 Drink more water

-Before I started drinking green smoothies, and focusing on my water consumption, I had no idea I was dehydrated.
+Before I started drinking healthy smoothies, and focusing on my water consumption, I had no idea I was dehydrated.
 I thought my exhaustion, brain fog, and bloated belly was because of something else.
 Without sounding too dramatic, filling my body with water and smoothies, completely changed my life.
 Within the first week, I couldn’t believe the way I felt.
 I had so much energy, was alert, could focus, and my stomach went way down.
 Honestly, it was amazing.

 I truly didn’t know drinking water could help with that.
 Staying hydrated keeps to your body functioning properly.
 So, if you struggle with any of the symptoms I mentioned before then start drinking water.